-Technology exists to reduce diesel pollution up to 90%, and stronger diesel pollution controls would provide jobs in the installation and manufacturing of that technology.
-However, most old diesel-fueled vehicles are not required to install this technology.
+Technology exists to reduce diesel pollution over 90%.
+Stronger pollution controls would provide jobs in the installation and manufacturing of that technology.

 What is ELPC Doing?

 - Air Quality Monitoring – ELPC works with community members, youth, and interns to conduct air monitoring across the city.
 We then analyze traffic, construction, and infrastructure data.
 We identify areas of Chicago with higher rates of diesel activity and pollution, creating maps to highlight “hot-spots.”
 Find data and ways to get involved here.

 - Green transportation advocacy – ELPC drives policies and support for clean cars and public transportation.
 We can improve mobility with options for travel, while cutting back on climate impact, and reducing diesel pollution.

 - Finding funding for clean alternatives – When news surfaced that Volkswagen was cheating on their diesel vehicle emissions tests, ELPC analyzed the available uses of settlement money.
 We led the way in making sure funds were carved out for electric school buses in Illinois, Indiana, Michigan, and Ohio.
 The ubiquitous and oft-overlooked school bus is actually a vital mode of transit.
 It serves more people than all other public transportation combined.
 Even more importantly, school buses serve a vulnerable population: our kids.